|option + hyphen

 The em dash is used to make a break between parts of a sentence.
 Use it when a comma is too weak, but a colon, semicolon, or pair of parentheses is too strong.
 The em dash puts a nice pause in the text—and it is underused in professional writing.

 Don’t use a slash ( / ) where an en dash is correct.

 Even though the en dash is used for joint authors

 (Sarbanes–Oxley Act), use a hyphen for compound names.
-If the children of Sarbanes and Oxley married, they’d be known as Mr. & Mrs. Sarbanes-Oxley(with a hyphen), not Mr. & Mrs. Sarbanes–Oxley(with an en dash).
+If the son and daughter of Sarbanes and Oxley married, they’d be known as Mr. & Mrs. Sarbanes-Oxley(with a hyphen), not Mr. & Mrs. Sarbanes–Oxley(with an en dash).

 Em and en dashes are typically set flush against the surrounding text.
 Some fonts include a little white space around the em dash; some don’t.
 If your em dashes look like they’re being crushed—particularly if you’re setting type on screen—it’s fine to add word spaces before and after.

 An en dash makes an acceptable minus sign in spreadsheets or mathematical expressions.
 (See also math symbols.)